evalvarez12/Spellchecker/README.md

-Word prediction is accomplished by using what is called an n-gram, basically an statistical analysis to obtain prediction when given a certain $n-1$ things, what’s is the $n$th thing that follows.
+Word prediction is accomplished by using what is called an n-gram, basically an statistical analysis to obtain prediction when given a certain n-1 things, what’s is the n-th thing that follows.
 In this case we will use `1` and `2` word grams to predict given a certain word or two which one comes next.
 To make the prediction system more efficient and less cumbersome, the statistical analysis will be made